 The demand for heroin addiction treatment only continues to grow.
 At Restore Treatment LA, we have successfully treated countless cases of heroin addiction and opioid dependence.
 We focus our attention and practice on the quality and effectiveness of the programs offered for this complex form of addiction.

 Heroin dependence is best addressed through comprehensive treatment plans, including detox, rehab programs, counseling, therapy, and aftercare programs.
 After completing a heroin detox program, patients are encouraged to start treatment in residential rehab.
-At the Restore Drug Treatment Center, our residential rehabilitation programs remove distractions treatment process and allow clients to focus entirely on their recovery from heroin abuse.
+At the Restore Drug Treatment Center, our residential rehabilitation programs remove distractions from the treatment process and allow clients to focus entirely on their recovery from heroin abuse.

 While in a controlled and supervised environment, clients receive the full attention that he or she needs.
 It is important to have unending support in recovery, especially after you have completed treatment and transitioned back into the world.
 Restore Drug Rehab LA is committed to your recovery success.
 We dedicate ourselves entirely to supporting you throughout your lifetime on the journey to recovery.

 The sooner you reach out for help, the earlier you can achieve sobriety and improve your life.
 Start your recovery at the Restore Treatment Center today and finally free yourself from the clutches of heroin addiction.
 For more information about the programs used in heroin addiction treatment, call the Restore Treatment Center Today.